JamieDavis2016/My-100-Days-Of-Code/r2-log.md

 **Worked on**: Couldn't get jekyll thing setup properly

 **Thoughts:** Jekyll relative URL's didn't work as expected..
 Quite angry with how much time I've spent on this.

+### Day 7: 05/05/20

+**Today's Progress**: Time Spent: 2 hours

+**Worked on**: Jekyll and blog

+**Thoughts:** Finished setting up my blog, hopefully going to get a post up and working tomorrow!
+After that I'm free to work on the other stacks I want to create, writing how I created each one!